Our School Rules and Regulations

 1.3 Except for the button closest to the collar, all buttons are buttoned up.

-2.1 Only covered all-black school school shoes and black socks are allowed.
-Black socks are to be worn until just above the ankle.
+2.1 Only covered all-black school shoes and black socks are allowed.
+Black socks are to be worn just above the ankle.

-2.2 Non-black sports shoes are only allowed to be worn during sports CCA or sports competitions.
-Sports shoes does not include sneakers, canvas shoes or any other form of shoes not meant for sports activities.
-Students must change to covered all-black school shoes after their sports CCA or when they return to school after their sports competitions.
+2.2 Non-black sports shoes are only allowed to be worn during sports CCA or sports competitions with permission from the school.
+Sports shoes do not include sneakers, canvas shoes or any other form of shoes not meant for sports activities.
+Students must change back to covered all-black school shoes after their sports CCA or when they return to school after their sports competitions.

-3.1 PE attire must be worn during P.E. lessons.
+3.1 PE attire must be worn during PE lessons, PAL lessons, CCA and House Practice.

 3.2 The PE t-shirt must be tucked in at all times.

-3.3 The name tag must be sewn directly above the school crest.4.
-Hair and accessories
+3.3 The name tag must be sewn directly above the school crest.

 4.1 Hair should be simply styled and kept tidy at all times.